*** Affiliate Links In Blog Post ***

 The first 48 hours with a new puppy can be difficult for you and your new puppy.
 I hope this blog post helps you feel comfortable and confident with your new puppy in the first 48 hours.
 Try to remember that this is just the beginning of your new life and it can be bumpy but so worth it.
 Being able to pivot with your puppy, even when it is not what you want to do, will help more than you realize.

 Another challenge you may face in with your new puppy is them jumping up on you and others.
 It may seem cute in the beginning but it can become a problem as your puppy gets bigger.
-You can check out my 5 Tips to Stop Jumping.
+You can check out my eBook on how to stop your dog from jumping.
+You will learn how to stop dog jumping in your home, on walks and when you have guests.
+Buy it today for only $7 to help reduce stress in your pups life and live happy with no unwanted jumping!
 These are actionable and easy tips to start implementing with your puppy early on.